China bans UK politicians to retaliate human rights sanctions | Law-Order

 He said the Chinese Foreign Ministry had summoned the British Ambassador to China to ''lodge solemn representations, expressing firm opposition and strong condemnation''.

-The UK sanctions target four senior officials and the Public Security Bureau of the Xinjiang Production and Construction Corps – a state-run organization responsible for the security and policing in areas administered by the XPCC.
+The UK sanctions target four senior officials and the Public Security Bureau of the Xinjiang Production and Construction Corps – a state-run organisation responsible for security and policing in areas administered by the XPCC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)